Lake Tahoe Nevada, USA Travel Guide

 Truckee & Donner Lake, the old town, Donner Memorial State Park.

-Morning: Enjoy a last short go on a hike or souvenir shopping.
+Morning: Enjoy a last short go on a take a long walk or souvenir shopping.
 Depart from RNO or drive back to a larger city.

 Tailor your trip to your specific passions.